https://engineering.pacific.edu/engineering

 General Information

-The Certificate in Cyber Defense and Offense is a four course, for-credit, certificate that is designed for students interested in learning how to defend systems and networks using multiple layers of security.
-This certificate includes strong fundamentals in computer networking.
+The certificate in "Cybersecurity Operations" is a three course, for-credit, certificate that is designed for students interested in learning how to identify, triage and resolve cybersecurity incidents.
+This certificate includes strong fundamentals in network security, system administration, security operations, security information and event management (SIEM) and Endpoint detection and response (EDR).

 Eligibility